vankhoawin/website2.0/README.md

-van website 2.0. runs on flask + PyFB, jquery and bootstrap.
-Utilizes facebook and github api to dynamically create pages.
+van website 2.0. runs on flask, jquery and bootstrap.
+Utilizes facebook and github API.